 In Central Texas, where live oak and cedar elm are the dominant residential canopy trees, 10 feet is a conservative baseline — not a permanent solution.
 Live oaks are evergreen and grow year-round in mild Austin winters.
 Without an annual inspection and trimming schedule, clearance gaps close faster than homeowners expect.

-Driveway Clearance: Surface Protection and Safety Overhead
+Driveway Clearance: Surface Protection, Root Barriers, and Safety Overhead

 Driveway clearance trimming addresses two distinct problems: what is happening overhead and what is happening underground.
 Above the surface, overhanging branches deposit sap, seed pods, and organic debris that stain concrete and break down asphalt sealant.
 The drip zone of a large canopy tree is also the zone of most active root growth — the feeder roots responsible for surface damage extend to the outer edge of the canopy, not just the base of the trunk.

+Vehicle clearance is a practical safety consideration as well.
+Branches at windshield height or lower on large pickup trucks, SUVs, and service vehicles create a scratch and impact risk on every pass.
 The appropriate clearance height for driveways is generally 14 to 16 feet for vehicle passage, matching the standard for residential street clearance in most Texas municipalities.
 For pedestrian zones alongside driveways, 8 feet is the functional minimum.

 Fence Clearance: Wood, Metal, and Masonry Considerations